desue90/profi-air-touch/README.md

 4. Enter the IP address of the ventilation system
 5. Select an area for the ventilation system and finisch the configuration

 You now have an entity you can use to set 1 of the 4 available ventilation levels if you meet the [requirements](#requirements) listed above.
-Therefor add any card in the [dashboard](#dashboard) or create [automations](#automation), e.g. to control the timing of the different levels
+Therefor add any card in the [dashboard](#dashboard) or create [automations](#automation), e.g. to control the timing of the different levels.
+Aside from that you have several sensor entities with different information about the ventilation system.

 ## Dashboard